Auto open/close files, preview, terminal

-Enable this to close all tabs open from the previous section
+Enable this to close all panels open from the previous section

-Windows can be opened automatically to present the tab configuration you feel is most appropriate for the reader.
+Files can be opened automatically to present the panel configuration you feel is most appropriate for the reader.

 The ‘Add Tab’ button allows you to create multiple lines into your configuration to address most scenarios you are likely to encounter.

-To open files select the 'File’ type and enter the file name(s), including the path to the file if not in the root of the project.
+To open files select the file type and enter the file name(s), including the path to the file if not in the root of the project workspace.

-To open multiple files in the same pane enter as
+To open multiple files in the same panel enter in the following format.

 To preview your project select the 'Preview’ Type.
-If you wish to show an external website page, the preview type supports this.
+If you wish to show an external website page, use the Preview option.